-- (a) Amount consists of obligations pursuant to (i) a £2,281.9 million third-party bridge loan that was subsequently repaid during June 2013 following the LG/VM Transaction and (ii) an £814.6 million related-party loan payable to a subsidiary of Liberty Global, both of which were pushed down to our company through a non-cash common control merger with an indirect subsidiary of Liberty Global as a part of the LG/VM Transaction.
-The proceeds from these loans were used by Liberty Global prior to the LG/VM Transaction to fund the cash portion of the purchase consideration and other related costs. - (b) In connection with the LG/VM Transaction, certain subsidiaries of Liberty Global were contributed to or merged into our company immediately following the LG/VM Transaction.
-The opening equity of our company after the LG/VM Transaction includes the equity of these entities, which held £107.7 million of cash on the contribution date.
+(a) Amount consists of obligations pursuant to (i) a £2,281.9 million third-party bridge loan that was subsequently repaid during June 2013 following the LG/VM Transaction and (ii) an £814.6 million related-party loan payable to a subsidiary of Liberty Global, both of which were pushed down to our company through a non-cash common control merger with an indirect subsidiary of Liberty Global as a part of the LG/VM Transaction.
+The proceeds from these loans were used by Liberty Global prior to the LG/VM Transaction to fund the cash portion of the purchase consideration and other related costs.

-Direct transaction costs associated with the LG/VM Transaction of £54.3 million, including professional fees and other related costs, have been expensed as incurred.
-With the exception of £0.7 million, these transaction costs were incurred prior to June 8, 2013.
+Direct transaction costs associated with the LG/VM Transaction of $\pounds$ 54.3 million, including professional fees and other related costs, have been expensed as incurred.
+With the exception of $\pounds$ 0.7 million, these transaction costs were incurred prior to June 8, 2013.